jmcphers/k5hoa/content/pool-rules.md

 1. For safety reasons, guests may be denied admittance if crowded conditions warrant.
 The judgment of the Pool Trustee, Pool Manager or Senior guard on duty shall be final.
 No homeowner or permit holder may be denied admittance to the pool if an overcrowded condition exists because of guests.
 In the event of overcrowding, guests will be asked to leave in reverse order of arrival.
 Their guest fee will be refunded.

-1. Swim lessons:

-1. The pool shall be reserved for swimming lessons every summer for five, two-week morning sessions from 9:30 to 11:30 am Monday through Friday The lessons are open to all homeowners and permit holders.
+1. **Swim lessons:** The pool shall be reserved for swimming lessons every summer for five, two-week morning sessions from 9:30 to 11:30 am Monday through Friday The lessons are open to all homeowners and permit holders.
 Each participant shall pay the pool a fee according to a schedule stipulated by the Board of Trustees each year at the March Board meeting.
 The Board of Trustees may decide to have special lessons with appropriate fees for those lessons.

-1. Pool Parties:

-1. Private parties may be scheduled with the Pool Manager, and held when the pool is not otherwise in use.
+1. **Pool Parties:** Private parties may be scheduled with the Pool Manager, and held when the pool is not otherwise in use.
 All such parties shall be subject to all provisions of these rules and regulations except as noted otherwise.

-1. At least one Kingsgate V Homeowner or Pool Use Permit holder, in addition to the appropriate number of lifeguards shall be present at all pool parties.
+    - At least one Kingsgate V Homeowner or Pool Use Permit holder, in addition to the appropriate number of lifeguards shall be present at all pool parties.

-1. The sponsoring homeowner or permit holder will be charged a fee for all pool parties, at a schedule set by the Board of Trustees.
+    - The sponsoring homeowner or permit holder will be charged a fee for all pool parties, at a schedule set by the Board of Trustees.
 A minimum of two lifeguards is required for all pool parties not exceeding 40 guests.
 Over 40 guests require 3 guards..

-1. All pool parties must end no later than 10:00 pm.
+    - All pool parties must end no later than 10:00 pm.
 Noise at the parties must be kept at a level consistent with the consent and convenience of adjacent homeowners.
 The host  present is responsible for noise level control.
 All noise level decisions by the lifeguard in charge are final.

-1. Food and non-alcoholic beverages are allowed for pool parties, with the Pool Manager's approval.
+    - Food and non-alcoholic beverages are allowed for pool parties, with the Pool Manager's approval.
 The host is responsible for all clean-up to the pool area concerning food and beverage use.
 The host is also responsible for damages resulting from the party.

-1. Rule Enforcement:

-1. The foregoing rules will be enforced by the Pool Manager, lifeguards, and office staff on duty.
+1. **Rule Enforcement:** The foregoing rules will be enforced by the Pool Manager, lifeguards, and office staff on duty.
 They have the right to restrict activities which may be unsafe or create an excessive disturbance.
-Disciplinary procedures are taken at the discretion of the lifeguard, the Pool Manager, or office staff depending on the
-1. nature and severity of the infraction.
+Disciplinary procedures are taken at the discretion of the lifeguard, the Pool Manager, or office staff depending on the nature and severity of the infraction.
 Parents will be notified when a child's infraction results in disciplinary action.
 To ensure everyone's safety and enjoyment, the following disciplinary procedures may be taken to enforce the pool rules:

-1. - Warning
+    - Warning
-1. - Time out of the pool.
+    - Time out of the pool.
-1. - Exclusion from pool use for one day.
+    - Exclusion from pool use for one day.
-1. - Suspension of pool privileges for longer periods of time up to the balance of the season.
+    - Suspension of pool privileges for longer periods of time up to the balance of the season.